veganaize/closure-compiler/JS-Modules.md

 During compilation, the compiler normalizes and inlines all of these disparate module by rewriting them into a form where the remaining passes can understand and optimize them fully.
 This is equivalent functionality to other module bundlers.
 You can use multiple modules types in a single compilation.

-When using the grunt/gulp plugins, the root folder is the current working directory of the compiler when executed.
-Otherwise, the root directory is the root of the filesystem.

 ## Module Resolution Mode

 CommonJS and ES6 Modules are file based and a module is imported by its path.
 How the path is interpreted depends on the resolution mode specified.

 The resolution mode is controlled by the `--module_resolution` flag.
 This flag was introduced after the 20161201 release.

-### LEGACY Resolution Mode
-*This is the only mode available before the 20170218 release*

-Module paths which do not start with either a '.' or '/' character are assumed to be relative to the compilation root.
-Module source files must have a '.js' file extension.
-If the import statement does not specify a '.js' extension, it is automatically added by the compiler.

-Example import statements for LEGACY mode:

- * `import foo from './folder/source.js'`
- * `import foo from '../folder/source.js'`
- * `import foo from '/folder/source'`
- * `import foo from 'folder/source'` - this import is relative to the compilation root
- * `require('./folder/source')`
- * `require('/folder/source')`

 ### NODE Resolution Mode
-*This mode is only available for the 20170218 release or later*

 Modules which do not begin with a "." or "/" character are looked up from the appropriate node_modules folder.
 This mode supports importing a directory as well as treating a JSON file as a module.
 See the [node module resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together) for full details.

 The compiler does not discover and add source files.
 Users must pass the full set of possible source files to the compiler.
 In addition, any package.json files should also be provided as source files via the `--js` flag.